timm/tested/README.md

 principle of ethical programming.
 - Vance et al. [^Vance2015] argue that a pre-condition for the accountability is the knowledge of an **external audience**, who could approve or disapprove of a system.
+XXX other components as well

 TESTED has many tools for such external audiences: